rrigato/architecture/eloquent_javascript/third_edition.md

 - sandboxing = limitations to underlying resources placed on .js files by the browser
 - when multiple css rules have the same property selector, the most recently read rule wins

+# ch14_dom_browser_api
+- The document object model (DOM) is an api that allows scripts to access and update the contents of a web page while loaded in the browser

+- HTML5 common javascript API's
+ - geolocation = where the user is location
+ - localStorage = stores data even after the browser is closed
+ - sessionStorage = keeps info while the browser tab is open
+ - history = items from the browser history

+- Always consider the cross compatibility implications when using newer browser javascript APIS

+- you can modify the browser history call stack

+- Key-value pairs in objects are unordered

+- Date object stores the number of milliseconds since the epoch

 # ch15_event_handlers
 - window.addEventListener = register a callback handler taht is called when an event occurs
 - the most specific event handler is called first